 Even the cleanest homes can fall victim to bed bugs.
 These pests are excellent hitchhikers and often make their way inside via:

-• Shared walls and spaces: Apartments and condos are particularly vulnerable due to the ease with which bed bugs can move between units.
+- Shared walls and spaces: Apartments and condos are particularly vulnerable because bed bugs can easily move between units.

 Early Warning Signs of Baby Bed Bugs